cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 ## Change build on 1000 Genomes data build to match build of HapMap data

 !!! note
-    Look at [Liftover tutorial](liftover.md) to see how to move data set to another build.
+    Alternatively, look at [Liftover tutorial](Additional_considerations.md) to see how to move data set to another build.

 ```bash
 awk '{print$2,$4}' $OUT1_QC$tagmap > buildmap.txt